USEPA/ejscreen-multisite-open/README.md

  -->
 <!-- badges: end -->

-EJAM is the EJ Analysis Multi-site (EJAM) tool provided by the United States Environmental Protection Agency (US EPA).
+EJScreen’s Environmental Justice Analysis Multi-site Tool (EJAM) is a resource provided by the United States Environmental Protection Agency (US EPA).
 It lets you easily and quickly see demographic and environmental information aggregated within and across hundreds or thousands of places, all at the same time.

 ### What is EJAM?